Cnrdelaney/HG_marker_detection/docs/source/usage.rst

 formatted into 3 files as shown below.
 The tables below are shown in excel format for ease of view, but files should be given as plain text files.

 * ``markers.txt``: The expression matrix table stored as a TXT file (.txt).
-The first column of the table lists cell names, while the first row lists genes.
+The columns of the table lists cell names, while the rows lists genes.
 The cell at the very top left should be blank.
 Each element in the rest of the table should contain a numerical gene expression value, corresponding to the row/cell and